petercz1/gmailFontChanger/README.md

 ![](https://img.shields.io/badge/licence-free-green.svg) ![](https://img.shields.io/badge/frameworks-none-green.svg)

-I guess if you've found this
+I guess if you've found this then you're also frustrated with the inability to change